PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/Kubernetes-cluster-api-capi-an-introduction/index.md

 * Upgrades of Control Plane and Workers on a rolling basis
 * Support for multiple bare metal & public and private cloud providers.

 The Cluster API is designed to be a consistent, declarative API.
 It enables broader use cases such as hybrid-cloud and multi-cloud, allowing providers to implement platform specific intrinsics in a standardized manner.
-It is designed for the development of standardized tooling talking to a standardized interface eliminating provider and tooling lock-in.
-This declarative API allows for immutable infrastructure (once created they are never updated, only deleted).
-Teams can use advanced processes such as [GitOps]({{< ref "/blog/gitops" >}}) to manage clusters similar to managing their code daily.
-This community-driven “Kubernetes style” API provides familiarity and integrates well with existing tooling for cluster lifecycle management.
+Specifically designed for managing the entire lifecycle of Kubernetes clusters, including upgrades, scaling, and configuration changes, in a Kubernetes-centric way.
+Cluster API is designed to be Kubernetes-native, meaning it uses the Kubernetes API and its principles for managing clusters.
+This approach is more intuitive for teams already deeply integrated with Kubernetes, as it allows them to manage clusters as if they were standard Kubernetes resources.
+Teams can use advanced processes such as [GitOps]({{< ref "/blog/gitops" >}}) to manage clusters.

 ## Cluster API architecture